codebeauty/UpAndRun/README.md

 You are an Administrator and you get new iMacs?
 All Macs should have the same applications and settings?

-Just use UpAndRun and use your time more effectively.
+Just use Up&Run and use your time more effectively.

 ## BACKGROUND